paulinho-16/MEIC-ASSO/docs/calendar.md

 All of the responses will also include a message with their description.

-This route may receive one parameter (optional):
+This route may receive one parameter (automatically sent after the user authorizes the app):
 - `code` if sent it will retrieve a Refresh Token, else it will retrieve an Auth URL.

 This route requires authentication.